Special effects of Terminator 2: Judgment Day: Frozen, shattered, and reformed

 To depict the melted pieces coalescing, the Skotaks used globules of mercury.
-This was not the first choice due to its toxicity, but other options such as lead solder or wax and silver paint failed to create the necessary effect.
+This was not the first choice due to its toxicity, but other options such as lead solder, wax, and silver paint failed to create the necessary effect.
 They had to wear protective gear while manipulating the difficult-to-control mercury, and after two days of struggles, they used a spray adhesive to make it more controllable.
 To make the pieces come together, the mercury was placed on a 3 ft long table built with a small turnbuckle that allowed the center to be pulled down subtly, causing the droplets to flow inwards towards the center, alongside airlines to move them in the desired direction.
 This was composited into live-action footage of the mill.

 The final phase of the effect, showing the puddle forming back into the T-1000 humanoid form, was supervised by Jay Riddle.
 Annabella Serra animated an overhead view of the poly-alloy figure forming.
 This was scripted to be a static shot but the camera was moved to give the scene some emphasis.
 Joe Pasquale animated the blob shape transforming to Number Four, and Alex Seiden developed another version of the poly-alloy shader to allow some of the shadows to creep along the floor to make it more believable.

 In a battle between the Terminators, the T-800 punches through the T-1000's head, which transforms to make its former head its hands.
 Riddle described this as the most challenging scene because it was live-action interaction with CGI.
 The T-1000's head was animated to stretch over the T-800's fist, and they struggled with demonstrating the resistance and weight of the dense liquid metal as well as matching its movements up to that of the T-800 moving its fist.
 Similarly, they had to imagine what the CGI T-1000 would look like as it throws the T-800 around.
 Doug Smyth supervised the effect of the T-1000 passing through itself, and John Berton spent about two weeks animating it.
 Patrick performed several takes running at the wall but it was difficult to line him up exactly for the reverse shot, so they used a cross dissolve in the area of both images that concealed the difference.

-Deleted scenes showing the T-1000 glitching after being frozen (cut for pacing because it kept stopping to look at glitches) featured effects including a flexible arm made of urethane built by the Winston crew and painted with yellow and black stripes to show it inadvertently merging with environmental objects.
+Deleted scenes showing the T-1000 glitching after being frozen featured extra effects.
+For instance, a flexible arm made of urethane was built by the Winston crew and painted with yellow and black stripes to show the T-1000 inadvertently merging with environmental objects.
 ILM produced a separate effect of its boots matching the patterned floor with each step using a wipe effect.
+These scenes were cut for pacing because the T-1000 kept stopping to look at the glitches.